 MCTI takes pride on building on a family like community.
-When students are using social media they should use it in a responsible manner designed to build camaraderie or healthy relationships.
+When students are using social media, they should use it in a responsible manner designed to build camaraderie or healthy relationships.
 Using social media in an inappropriate fashion is counterproductive to the values we espouse at MCTI.
 Examples of inappropriate use of social media:

-- Post illegal items and activities - Posting inappropriate activities (fights, inappropriate horseplay or of task behavior) - Bullying/Cyber bullying - Sexual content - Private or hurtful information about another person - Offensive or discriminatory statements and images
+- Post illegal items and activities - Posting inappropriate activities (fights, inappropriate horseplay or of task behavior) - Bullying/Cyber bullying - Sexual content - Private or hurtful information about another person - Offensive or discriminatory statements and images should be brought to the attention to an MCTI administrator, sending school administrator, school counselor, school staff member or reported on Safe to Say, if the student prefers to remain anonymous.

 Please keep in mind, if inappropriate activity takes place outside of school, but then interferes with the educational process inside of school, the student can be disciplined.
 Example: Bullying on social media that was written at home but causes a disruption at school.
-If a student recognizes bullying on social media, it should be brought to the attention to an MCTI or sending school administrator or reported on Safe to Say, if the student prefers to remain anonymous.
+If a student recognizes bullying or other inappropriate behavior on social media, it